fpereiro/backendlore/readme.md

 sudo service nginx reload
 sudo certbot --nginx -d DOMAIN
 ```

-Add the following line to your crontab file (through `sudo crontab -e`: `M H * * * sudo certbot renew`, where `M` is a number between 0 and 59 and `H` is a number between 0 and 23.
-This command ensures that every day, at the specified hour, the certificates will be updated automatically so that they don't expire.

 For forwarding traffic from nginx to a local node, I use this nginx configuration snippet within a `server` block.
 If you use it, please replace `PORT` with the port where your node server is listening.